MicrosoftDocs/power-automate-docs/articles/automation-center-copilot.md

 ### Makers

 - Show me the top flows by number of runs together with their owner info.
-- Who were the top 10 users running flows during last month?
+- Who were the top 10 users running flows last month?
 - When and by whom were desktop flows modified last week?

 ### Generative answers (documentation)

-- How can I add a condition in Power Automate Desktop?
+- How can I add a condition in Power Automate desktop?
-- Can Cloud Flows handle approvals and decision-making processes?
+- Can cloud flows handle approvals and decision-making processes?
 - Where can I find deleted flows in Power Automate?

 ### Multi-turn prompts